BG3: The BEST Multiclass Combinations [Top 15]

 Paladin and Sorcerer Class

-The Multiclass of Paladin and Sorcerer [Image Captured by eXputer]
+The Multiclass of Paladin and Sorcerer [Image Captured by Me]

 1. Bard & Barbarian

-BG3 BEST Multiclass: Bard and Barbarian
+Bard and Barbarian Multiclass

 All in all, these are the best 15 multiclass builds in BG3.
 The ranking is subjective, and the importance of any multiclass really depends on the players’ game style and preference.
-Therefore, if you want to make full use of spells, you can go for Cleric and Druid or Warlock and Sorcerer, and a combination of melee and spell can be of Fighter and Wizard.
+Therefore, if you want to use spells, you can go for Cleric and Druid or Warlock and Sorcerer, and a combination of melee and spell can be of Fighter and Wizard.

 Up Next: